jettro/semi-website/_documentation/weaviate/current/index.md

 When using Weaviate's [RESTful API](./adding_and_modifying_data) to add data, the Contextionary calculates the position in the vector space that represents the real-world entity.

-The process from a data object to vector reference is calculated based on the centroid of the words weighted by the occurrences of the individual words in the original training text-corpus (e.g., the word `the` is seen as less important than the word `apple`).
+The process from a data object to a vector position is calculated based on the centroid of the words weighted by the occurrences of the individual words in the original training text-corpus (e.g., the word `the` is seen as less important than the word `apple`).

 ![how the Contextionary calculates a vector](/img/guides/object-to-vector.jpg "how the Contextionary calculates a vector")